Technical Theatre Arts BA(Hons)

 Staff

 You’ll be taught and supported by a team of professional technicians, lighting and sound specialists, theatre-makers, directors, production managers, production-focused academics and industry guests.
-Teaching staff all have a working background in the national and international theatre industry.
+Many members of our teaching staff have a working background in the national and international theatre industry.

 Some members of staff only teach on specific modules, and your course might not feature every staff member who teaches on the course.